-“Inanimate Violence: The Ethics and Aesthetics of the Terrorist Image,” Society for Cinema and Media Studies Annual Conference (SCMS), Seattle, March 2014.
+“Inanimate Violence: The Ethics and Aesthetics of the Terrorist Image,” Society for Cinema and Media Studies Annual Conference, Seattle, March 2014.

-Respondent, “Genealogies of Anticolonialism,” Modern Language Association (MLA) Annual Meeting, Chicago, January 2014.
+Chair and Respondent, “Genealogies of Anticolonialism,” Modern Language Association (MLA) Annual Meeting, Chicago, IL, January 2014.

 “Idle Hands, Reparative Work: Rehabilitation, Development, and Legacies of Sexual Violence in Bangladesh,” The Annual Conference on South Asia- Feminist South Asia Pre-Conference, University of Wisconsin, October 2013.